Sitsiritsit

 Sitsiritsit, also known as Sitsiritsit Alibangbang, is a Filipino folk song.
 This humorous song describes a flirtatious woman threatening a storeowner that the ants are going to get him if he is not going to extend credit, as well as unusual situations of exchanging a child for a doll or bagoong.
 It is said to have originated during the country's Spanish colonization, as its lyrics suggest the ordinary life during that time.
-The melody of the song is similar to Fly, Fly the Butterfly, another Filipino folk song but in the English language.
+The melody of the song is similar to Fly, Fly, Fly, the Butterfly, another Filipino folk song but in the English language.